Cumulocity-IoT/c8y-docs/content/enterprise-tenant/time-series-migration-support-bundle/time-series-migration.md

 * **ApprovedDate** - date when migration being approved by administrator.
 * **ApprovedBy** - tenant id and tenant name of the user which approved the migration.

-After hoverover on the tenant row user can see one of three buttons according to migration state to controll the flow:
+On hovering over a tenant row, you can see one of three buttons according to migration state to control the flow:
 - **Add to queue** - To assign the tenant to the migration queue when it is in **Legacy measurement** state
 - **Cancel migration** - To resign tenant from migration queue when it is in **Queued** state.
 Note that when progress starts, it is not possible to resign from migration.
 - **Approve and finish migration** - To approve the migration when it is in **Verified** state.
 Note that no other migration will start if there is a tenant pending acceptance.